 Olive trees can live for more than 2000 years.
 Some specimens in the Gethsemane Garden, beneath the Mount of Olives in Jerusalem, were young trees, when Jesus lived in this area.

 The medicinal usage of the olive tree is dealt with on the page Traditional medicine.

 The name Petasites is from the Greek petasos, meaning ’broad-brimmed hat’, like the common name umbrella plant referring to the very large leaves, growing to one metre across.
 These leaves appear in two of Hans Christian Andersen’s fairy tales, The Ugly Duckling and The Happy Family.
-The name butterbur supposedly stems from the habit of using the large leaves to wrap butter in during hot weather, while another popular name, lagwort, refers to the late appearance of the leaves, which do not usually unfold, until the flowers have faded.
+The name butterbur supposedly stems from the habit of using the large leaves to wrap butter in during hot weather, whereas another popular name, lagwort, refers to the late appearance of the leaves, which do not usually unfold, until the flowers have faded.
 ‘Dock’ is a term applied to various plants with large leaves, here used in the popular names flapperdock, blatterdock, and butterdock.

 Another former name of this plant was plague flower, as it was believed to be one of the few helpful remedies against the dreaded disease.

 In former times, the root was chewed, as it was thought to protect against ‘bad air’ (such as bad breath).

 In his book The British Flora (1838), botanist William Jackson Hooker (1785-1865) writes: “The early flowering of this rank weed induces the Swedish farmers to plant it near their beehives.”